The Queen Pays Her Dues, Do You?

 Reverberations from Phillip Anderson’s presentation to the 126th Annual Henry George Dinner are still being felt.

-Phillip revealed that the Queen pays a significant land rent to the UK Treasury.
-The Queen’s property company, the Crown Estate
+Phillip revealed that the Queen, as Sovereign of the UK, pays a significant land rent to the UK Treasury.
+The Queen’s property company is called the Crown Estate but it is not part of the Queen’s private wealth as it always passes from one sovereign to the next.
+The Crown Estate:

 delivered a record of £328.8 million to the Treasury last year, up 8.1 per cent on 2015.
 In the past decade it has returned more than £2.6 billion to the exchequer.

-The Queen receives a Sovereign Grant from those £328.8m in land rents paid to government.
-Every five years the grant repayment rate is reviewed with percentages varying between 12% to the current 15%.
+The Queen receives a Sovereign Grant (£42.8m last year) from those £328.8m in land rents paid to government.
+Every five years the grant repayment rate is reviewed with percentages varying from the current 15% to 25% in 1919 to meet the extra cost of modernizing Buckingham Palace.

 News media tends to focus its lens on the size of these sovereign grants.